xiix0/scam/README.md

-You will wish you hadn't.
+You are standing on my toes.